 Many of life’s secrets are unveiled to us as a rite of passage.
-Traditionally, women have shared their experiences with their daughters and granddaughters so that they know what to expect from their bodies, their families, and their future.
-But there is one secret that seems to go unmentioned.
-Has anyone forewarned you of how to build a strong pelvic floor and the importance it will play in your later years?
+Traditionally, women have shared their experiences with their daughters and granddaughters so they know what to expect from their bodies, their families, and their future.
+But there’s one secret that often goes unmentioned: the importance of strong pelvic floor exercises and how they can significantly impact your quality of life in your later years.

 Why is a strong pelvic floor important?